pammacdotnet/TypstPaper/paper.typ

 #let associated-files-link = link.with("https://pdfa.org/resource/pdf-2-0-application-note-002-associated-files")

 = Data Statement
 The research does not involve the use of external data.
-All figures and tables have been generated dinamically in Typst and associated packages.
+All figures and tables have been generated dynamically in Typst and associated packages.
 The source code for this paper can be found at https://github.com/pammacdotnet/TypstPaper or inside this PDF document in the form of #associated-files-link[attached files.]

 = Declaration of Conflicts of Interest
 We have no conflict of interest to declare.